 The name ‘Fig Tree Estate’ derives from the stunning 100-year-old fig tree on the property.

-A younger winery, producing their first wine in 2011 – a Shiraz and Grenache combination.
-Fig Tree Estate is a family owned and operated winery.
-And despite their young age, they are very successful alongside the older vineyards in the Swan Valley region.
+A younger winery, producing their first wine in 2011 – a Shiraz and Grenache combination, though despite their young age, they are very successful alongside the older vineyards in the Swan Valley region.

 6. Windy Creek Estate

-Previously Cobanov Wines, this family owned and run business has been producing wine to Swan Valley and beyond since 1937.
+This quintessential Swan Valley winery has produced wine since 1937.
 The family uses both traditional and modern methods to produce and harvest their wines from fruit that is only grown on the estate.

 Early on, the grapes from the estate were grown for dried fruit production with only a small amount used to make wine for Perth’s migrant community.
 Windy Creek produces nothing but premium quality wines at affordable prices.
 Discover their cosy cellar door and meet some of their friendly and warm staff.
 Enjoy the views of the acres of vines set amongst beautiful gardens – all whilst overlooking the stunning Darling Ranges.